-The ETM System provides two methods of logging in to an ETM Server:
+The ETM System provides the following methods for logging into an ETM Server:

-Username/Password login-The user enters their default or LDAP username and password to connect to an ETM Server.
-See " To log in to an ETM® Server with username/password" on page 52.

-CAC (Common Access Card) login-The user inserts their card into a CAC reader to connect to an ETM Server.
+- Username/Password login the user enters either their default local username/password or their LDAP username/password to connect to an ETM Server.
+See "To log in to an ETM[®] Server with username/password" on page 66. - CAC (Common Access Card) login the user inserts their card into a CAC reader to connect to an ETM Server.
 CAC authentication must be enabled.
-See "To log in to an ETM" Server with a CAC" on page 53.
+See "To log in to an ETM[®] Server with a CAC" on page 67.